up42/docs/source/going-further/using-download-block.rst

 Both of these blocks return a DIMAP file and the :term:`AOI` within the output feature geometry.

+This block allows you to forecast how many credits will be used in the workflow you have setup.
+An estimation of the number of credits is reported in the Task Logs once you run a Test Query.

 .. warning::

 	The DIMAP download blocks only accepts AOI with an **area greater than 0.1 sqkm** or 1000 sqm.
 Any AOI smaller than this will return an empty result.